palewire/californiacivicdata.org/_posts/2014-09-24-calaccess-code-convening.markdown

 - Bulletproofing the analysis process of the campaign browser
 - Expanding our documentation to more fully explain the contents of the raw CAL-ACCESS database
--  (This is already underway at [django-calaccess-lobbying-browser](https://github.com/california-civic-data-coalition/django-calaccess-lobbying-browser))
-- Getting ready for November elections
+- Bringing the campaign browser's approach to the lobbying activity data also provided by CAL-ACCESS (Already underway but far from complete at [django-calaccess-lobbying-browser](https://github.com/california-civic-data-coalition/django-calaccess-lobbying-browser))
+- And, most importantly, generating journalism that demonstrates the power of automating away access to this valuable data set.

-Whether you're a California journalist or developer passionate about our mission, or a curious person who's looking to contribute, we'd love your help.
+Whether you're a California journalist or developer passionate about our mission, or a curious person who's looking to contribute, we'd got pplenty](https://github.com/california-civic-data-coalition/django-calaccess-campaign-browser/issues) [of](https://github.com/california-civic-data-coalition/django-calaccess-campaign-browser/issues) [tickets]() for you.

 Keep an eye out on the [California Civic Data Coalition website](http://www.californiacivicdata.org/) for more updates on our progress.